- The COVID-19 crisis hit hard on the loan industry in Poland, the loan supply is plummeting by 75%.

 - Uncertainty among investors.
 The new regulations caused an outflow of capital.
 Investors, fearing a smaller return on investment, refrained from investing their funds in loan institutions until they stabilized on the loan market.

 - Clients’ fear of losing their jobs prevents them from incurring new commitments.
-The freezing of the Polish economy forced some employers to reduce the number of full-time jobs in their companies.
+The freezing of the Polish economy might have forced some employers to reduce the number of full-time jobs in their companies.
 This can cause a lot of customers to fear that they would be unable to pay back the amount that they owe.
-This is why some customers, in fear of losing financial liquidity, are less willing to use the services of financial institutions, which may later drive them into a spiral of debt.
+This is why some customers, in fear of losing financial stability, are less willing to use the services of financial institutions, which may later drive them into a spiral of debt.
 Much of these problems can be mitigated if people are aware of how much they will owe once interest is added to the borrowed amount.
 A good loan calculator, in these situations can be a great help.
 It will not only let prospective borrowers visualize the payback amount more clearly, it will also give them a better picture of whether they can afford a loan or not.

 - Clients’ fear of losing their jobs demotivates some of them to settle their existing liabilities.
 Some customers who have used the services of loan institutions are unable to settle their liabilities, which significantly affects the quality of these companies’ portfolios and causes a significant tightening of the criteria for granting loans.

 - The switch of some loan institutions from granting loans via offline brokers to the attempt to enter the online market.
 Some lending companies providing loans in the offline channel have been forced to completely remodel their business and move it to an online channel.
 Not that online lending companies do not have success, in fact, there are many reputable firms that tend to offer loan amounts to individuals in need (you can read more here).
 However, the transition for these entrepreneurs could be a little difficult.
 And, a significant proportion of them, are still struggling to transform their business model.